google/WebFundamentals/src/content/en/updates/posts/2015/12/getting-started-pwa.markdown

 > The Manifest for Web applications is a simple JSON file that gives you, the developer, the ability to control how your app appears to the user in the areas that they would expect to see apps (for example the device home screen), direct what the user can launch and more importantly how they can launch it

-The manifest enables your web app to have a more native-like presence on the user's homescreen.
+The manifest enables your web app to have a more native-like presence on the user's home screen.
 It allows the app to be launched in full-screen mode (without a URL bar being present), provides control over the screen orientation and in recent versions of Chrome on Android supports defining a [Splash Screen](https://developers.google.com/web/updates/2015/10/splashscreen?hl=en) and [theme color](https://developers.google.com/web/updates/2014/11/Support-for-theme-color-in-Chrome-39-for-Android?hl=en) for the address bar.
-It is also used to define a set of icons by size and density used for the aforementioned Splash screen and homescreen icon.
+It is also used to define a set of icons by size and density used for the aforementioned Splash screen and home screen icon.

 <img
-src="/web/updates/images/2015/12/getting-started-pwa/pwa-general-1-@1x.jpg" alt="Add to homescreen, launch from homescreen and full-screen app-like experiences."/>
+src="/web/updates/images/2015/12/getting-started-pwa/pwa-general-1-@1x.jpg" alt="Add to home screen, launch from homescreen and full-screen app-like experiences."/>

 A sample manifest file can be found in [Web Starter Kit](https://github.com/google/web-starter-kit/blob/master/app/manifest.json) and over in the [Google Chrome samples](https://github.com/GoogleChrome/samples/tree/0768ee71e4548f779219798d8c83fdcc67b469e8/web-application-manifest).
 Bruce Lawson wrote a [Manifest Generator](http://brucelawson.github.io/manifest/) and Mounir Lamouri has also written a handy [Web Manifest validator](https://mounirlamouri.github.io/manifest-validator/) worth checking out.

-In my personal projects, I rely on [realfavicongenerator](http://realfavicongenerator.net/) to generate the correctly sized icons for both the Web App manifest and for use across iOS, desktop and so on.
+In my personal projects, I rely on [realfavicongenerator](http://realfavicongenerator.net/) to generate the correctly sized icons for both the web app manifest and for use across iOS, desktop and so on.
 The [favicons](https://github.com/haydenbleasel/favicons) Node module is also able to achieve a similar output as part of your build process.

-Chromium-based browsers (Chrome, Opera etc.) [support](https://www.chromestatus.com/feature/6488656873259008) Web App manifests today with Firefox actively developing support and Edge listing them as [under consideration](https://dev.windows.com/en-us/microsoft-edge/platform/status/webapplicationmanifest).
+Chromium-based browsers (Chrome, Opera etc.) [support](https://www.chromestatus.com/feature/6488656873259008) web app manifests today with Firefox actively developing support and Edge listing them as [under consideration](https://dev.windows.com/en-us/microsoft-edge/platform/status/webapplicationmanifest).
 WebKit/Safari have not yet posted public signals about their intents to implement the feature just yet.

-For more details, read [Installable Web Apps with the WebApp Manifest in Chrome for Android](https://developers.google.com/web/updates/2014/11/Support-for-installable-web-apps-with-webapp-manifest-in-chrome-38-for-Android?hl=en) on Web Fundamentals.
+For more details, read [Installable Web Apps with the Web App Manifest in Chrome for Android](https://developers.google.com/web/updates/2014/11/Support-for-installable-web-apps-with-webapp-manifest-in-chrome-38-for-Android?hl=en) on Web Fundamentals.

 ### Add to Home Screen Banner

-Chrome on Android has support adding in your site to the homescreen for a while now, but recent versions also support proactively suggesting sites be added using native [Web App install banners](https://developers.google.com/web/updates/2015/03/increasing-engagement-with-app-install-banners-in-chrome-for-android?hl=en).
+Chrome on Android has support adding in your site to the home screen for a while now, but recent versions also support proactively suggesting sites be added using native [Web App install banners](https://developers.google.com/web/updates/2015/03/increasing-engagement-with-app-install-banners-in-chrome-for-android?hl=en).

 <img
-src="/web/updates/images/2015/12/getting-started-pwa/pwa-general-2-@1x.jpg" alt="The voice memos demo application displaying a webapp install banner prompt in Chrome for Android"/>
+src="/web/updates/images/2015/12/getting-started-pwa/pwa-general-2-@1x.jpg" alt="The voice memos demo application displaying a web app install banner prompt in Chrome for Android"/>

 In order for the app install prompts to display your app must:

-* Have a valid Web App manifest
+* Have a valid web app manifest
 * Be served over HTTPS (see [letsencrypt](https://letsencrypt.org/) for a free certificate)
 * Have a valid service worker registered
 * Be visited twice, with at least 5 minutes between visits